keyan-m/plutus-js-bridge/README.md

-# Plutus Browser Bridge
+# Plutus JavaScript Bridge

-A Haskell package and CLI application to help guarantee identical datum/redeemer creation in the browser such that they match your on-chain datatypes.
+A Haskell package and CLI application to help guarantee identical datum/redeemer creation in JavaScript such that they match your on-chain datatypes.

 ## Limitation

-With this package, it'd typically be sensible to generate separate Javascript functions for different data constructors of a sum type.
-Therefore, if nested sum types are present, the number of [sample data](#notes-on-sample-values) that you should provide for the application can grow exponentially.
+Since Haskell's sum types don't have simple representations in Javascript, a separate function should be generated for each data constructor of a sum type.

-At the moment, this seems like this package is a somewhat sufficient solution to help improve production code.
-A complete solution would probably involve auto-generation of all the possible variants of a datatype using Template Haskell.
-Also, generated JS functions should also conform to allow indication of data constructors to prevent a potentially large number of functions.
+Therefore, if nested sum types are present, the number of [sample values](#notes-on-sample-values) that you should provide for the application can grow exponentially.

-Thinking aloud here, but if the JS functions end up requiring the indication of data constructors with, say, string literals, that would certainly reduce the number of generated functions.
-But on the other hand, would make the code prone to typos and similar faults.
+Solving this limitation would require a "constructor selection" scheme, e.g. identifying the intended constructor with an extra argument in the generated function.
+This extra argument can be a string literal that matches the data constructor from Haskell.
+This, however, is prone to typos and similar faults.

 ## Primitive Helper Functions

-The generated functions using this package rely upon a few primitive helper functions defined in `js/helpers.js`.
+Generated functions from this package rely upon a few helper functions defined in `js/helpers.js`.
 Make sure to account for their inclusion in your bundling pipeline such that the generated functions have access to them.

 ## Generating JS Functions